 - Candidates who completed Phase B when they were a Cadet are not allowed to claim for STR in Phase D of the training scheme and must complete a minimum of 60 DP sea time days in Phase D.

 - Prospective DPOs on the Shuttle Tanker Scheme who are in the process of training for an STCW certificate may complete, the Induction Course (Phase 1), the 24 sea time days and two offshore loading operations (Phase 2), the task section (Phase 2) and the Simulator Course (Phase 3).
 The remaining phases shall only be completed after they hold an appropriate STCW Certificate of Competency.

 These rules are effective from 1st January 2015 and reflect changes introduced from 1st January 2016 and apply to those who have already commenced training on the new scheme as well as new starters.
 The time permitted to complete the training scheme for those who commenced the Induction Course after 1st January 2015 is five years.

 Centres should keep electronic copies of students’ documentation for audit purposes as well as for reference should any questions arise at a later stage in the student’s application process.

 Note for information

-Prospective DPOs who are not Officer Trainees or certified Officers will be able to apply for certification if they commenced training prior to the implementation date (1st January 2012) and all elements have been completed within a five-year period at the time of application.
+Prospective DPOs who are not Officer Trainees or certified Officers will be able to apply for certification if they commenced training prior to the implementation date (1st January 2012) and all elements have been completed within a six-year period at the time of application.

 MARINE VOCATIONAL QUALIFICATION (MVQ):